matt-scudder/silicon-chemist/README.md

 #Java
 - ReactionDecoder (https://github.com/asad/ReactionDecoder), included in install, requires modified version.

-#Linux Packages (for full WSGI setup; not needed for basic install)
+#Linux Packages for basic install
 - python-dev
-- apache2
 - openbabel
 - python-openbabel (so that the Pybel bindings get compiled.)

+#Optional Linux Packages required for server
+- apache2

 ##How to run this program
 To run the server, run "runserver.py" in the root of the project.
 Do not attempt to run sic/sigc/server.py directly;